Portland, Oregon is often considered

 community spirit of sustainability that

-makes it clear: Portland is a city that’s
+makes it clear: Portland takes stewardship seriously as a city committed to

 Whether you’re watching bikers zip to